CDCgov/phdi-google-cloud/docs/implementation-guide.md

     - [quick-start.sh](../quick-start.sh) for Mac and Linux
     - TODO: WRITE WINDOWS BATCH QUICK START SCRIPT

-If you plan to deploy to an existing project in your GCP environment, have the project ID ready and provide it to the quick start script when prompted.
+If you plan to deploy to an existing project in your GCP environment, have the project name ready and provide it to the quick start script when prompted.

 ### Step 6: Set Repository Secrets
 Set the following secret values in your forked phdi-google-cloud repository: